GenericMappingTools/gmt/doc/rst/source/tutorial_jl.rst

 Also, not all GMT module manuals have been converted to the verbose Julia syntax so some links still redirect to the hard-core GMT man pages, whilst others direct users to Julia versions of the translated GMT manuals.
-A *lost case* is the GMT Technical Reference that is so big/complete that it will take long time to see a Julia version ot it.
+A *lost case* is the GMT Technical Reference that is so big/complete that it will take long time to see a Julia version of it.

 .. toctree::
     :maxdepth: 1